 In the first session of the 107th Congress, an additional concern was the fairness and outcome of national elections held on November 4, 2001.
-The top two presidential candidates were former President Daniel Ortega of the Sandinista National Liberation Front (FSLN) and Enrique Bolanos of the incumbent Liberal Constitutional party.
-Bush Administration officials made it clear they were concerned about an Ortega victory: from 1979 to 1990, Ortega headed Sandinista governments that were socialist and pro-Soviet and fought a bloody civil war against U.S.-backed "contras."
-Bolanos, a businessman whose property was confiscated during the Sandinista era, won the election, which was widely regarded as free and fair, and was inaugurated January 10.
+The top two presidential candidates were former President Daniel Ortega of the Sandinista National Liberation Front (FSLN) and Enrique Bolaños of the incumbent Liberal Constitutional party.
+Bush Administration officials made it clear they were concerned about an Ortega victory because from 1979 to1990, Ortega headed Sandinista governments that were socialist and pro-Soviet and fought a civil war against U.S.-backed "contras."
+Bolaños, a businessman whose property was confiscated during the Sandinista era, won the election, which was widely regarded as free and fair, and he was inaugurated January 10, 2002.
 Under Nicaraguan law, Ortega retains a seat in the National Assembly as the runner-up presidential candidate.
 Also in the legislature will be outgoing President Arnoldo Aleman, who negotiated an automatic seat for himself.
-As perceptions of corruption in the Aleman Administration rose last year, Bolanos, his former Vice President, distanced himself from the President, denouncing the January 2000 agreement between Aleman and Ortega on constitutional changes that have been criticized as helping the latter two maintain a hold on power.
-Bolanos has pledged to attack corruption.
+As perceptions of corruption in the Aleman Administration rose last year, Bolaños, his former Vice President, distanced himself from the President, denouncing the January 2000 agreement between Aleman and Ortega on constitutional changes that have been criticized as helping the latter two maintain a hold on power.